ben-wachspress/sephora_skincare_reviews/README.md

 # Skincare Product Recommendation Analysis

 This repo contains the Jupyter notebook `WHAT_DO_YOU_RECOMMEND__AN_ANALYSIS_OF_SKINCARE_PRODUCT_REVIEWS.ipynb` with the analysis underpinning the paper "What Do You Recommend?
 An Analysis of Skincare Product Reviews".
+This notebook explores how to use product reviews to predict user recommendations and ratings of products.

 The notebook includes:
 - Imports for various libraries and packages that are required to run the notebook